openhwgroup/cva5/examples/zedboard/README.md

 Set the UART's **slave address** to 0x6000_0000.
 This is done by Navigating to the Address Editor, finding "S_AXI" under taiga_wrapper_xilinx_0 -> m_axi -> Unmapped Slaves, righting clicking and "Assign Address".
 Then changing "Offset Address" to 0x6000_0000.
 Range can stay at 64K.

+### Autogenerate the HDL Wrapper for this Block Design:
+Under Sources, right click on the design_1.bd file, and select generate HDL Wrapper and let Vivado auto-generate one.

+Set the newly generated as the Top file which is one of the options if you right click on the HDL Wrapper.

 ### Adding and Connecting the AXI Interconnect IP Cores:
-The Interconnect is **added after everything else has been setup** to help mitigate some errors that prevent the synthesis of the system.
+The Interconnect is **added after everything else has been setup and the HDL wrapper has been generated** to help mitigate some errors that prevent the synthesis of the system.

 Add the core AXI Interconnect (Not AXI Smartconnect).